microtick/node-operations/README.md

 If you DO NOT yet have a running node, perform the following SETUP steps:

 SETUP-1.
-Download the release binaries from https://microtick.com/releases/testnet/
+Download the release binaries and .sig file for RC7 from https://microtick.com/releases/testnet/

 SETUP-2.
-Extract the archive and verify MD5 checksums.
+Extract the archive and verify MD5 checksums and signature:

 ```
 $ tar xf microtick-rc7-linux-x86_64.tar.gz